 AF&PA supports legislative measures that:

-- Allows the Postal Service to innovate and develop new revenue sources
+- allow the Postal Service to innovate and develop new revenue sources

-- Ensures postal rate setting has checks and balances that provide price predictability for mailers and cost-control incentives for USPS
+- ensures postal rate setting has checks and balances that provide price predictability for mailers and cost-control incentives for USPS; and

+For mail to remain a vital part of the American economy, it must offer service quality and reliability and be an affordable and reliable means for communicating and transacting business.
 Raising rates and reducing services are counter-productive in an economy where industry and consumers are seeking faster and cheaper delivery options for communications and business transactions.
 These actions would simply make mail less competitive and further accelerate volume and revenue losses.
-Therefore, AF&PA opposes postal rate increases as the path to restore USPS financial viability, as increases above inflation levels will drive commercial mailers away from the mail system.

-USPS is a vital service relied upon by all Americans and AF&PA supports reform that allows the USPS to continue serving its mission.
+USPS is a vital service relied upon by all Americans and AF&PA supports postal reform measures that allow the USPS to continue serving its mission.
 Only Congress can provide the necessary tools through comprehensive legislation that will provide USPS with the flexibility and authority to quickly adapt to changing market needs.